johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/PART 1 code/README.md

 Attention to the wiring diagram is important to make sure you use the 10k resistor to hold Pin 4 at 5 volts when programming.

-You will need to decide if you are going to supply the 5 volts from the Pickit 3 or from a seperate supply.
+You will need to decide if you are going to supply the 5 volts from the Pickit 3 or from a seaerate supply.
 If you use the Pickit 3 you will need to set that up in the project preferences.
 This will be explained in the next video.

+Issues and comments welcome.